 In addition to our main bachelor of architecture degree, we offer three optional concentrations that capitalize on our faculty’s expertise and our specialized research labs.
 Students who declare a concentration focus on either Digital Craft, Urban Works, or History/Theory/Experiments during their final two years of coursework.
-A portion of their advanced studios and seminars directly tie to ongoing initiatives in the Digital Craft Lab, Urban Works Agency, or Experimental History Project.
+A portion of their advanced studios and seminars directly tie to ongoing initiatives in the Digital Craft Lab, Urban Works Agency, or History Theory Experiments.
 These architecture labs are deeply engaged with research, material innovation, and experimental practices.

 - Two advanced studios in Digital Craft (6 units each)